nkahe/portfolio/_projects/(2) Tukki-en.md

 ![kysymyslista](assets/images/tukki-en/valikko.png)

-You can change the language used in the app to Finnish
+You can change the language used in the app to Finnish.

 ![kysymyslista](assets/images/tukki-en/login.png)

-The system can be logged in manually with a login and password when used outside the Moodle upload.
+When embedded, the app gets login information from Moodle.
+Outside Moodle the login is done first manually with a login and password.
+It uses authorization code flow.
+After that authorization is done with a cookie.

 ![kysymys](assets/images/tukki-en/tiketti.png)